Green smoothies…love them or hate them our Nutritional Therapist, Catherine Jeans, has some tips on making the best green smoothie ever!

 I asked my 5 year old son Lucas the other day which smoothie he’d like me to make with his class (I’m going in this week to teach them about veggies and healthy eating) and he said a cucumber one!!
 So this is what we designed.

 1 handful of washed organic spinach (you must wash it to get the grit out!)

 1 inch of ginger – or more if you like it super spicy

 Juice of half a lemon or lime, plus a bit of grated rind for extra antioxidants

 Blend and serve, drink immediately!
 This will serve 1 person.

-If you would like to sign up to my next sugar detox programme (and learn lots more yummy recipes) then do get in touch, contact Reception on 01603 631 900 or email firstname.lastname@example.org, or make your booking here.
-Places are limited, and we had a huge demand last time!
+If you would like to sign up to the online sugar detox programme (and learn lots more yummy recipes) then do get in touch, contact Reception on 01603 631 900 or email firstname.lastname@example.org, or make your buy here.

 To learn more about Nutritional Health Advice from Catherine Jeans, please click here.